Albert Einstein: Political views

 Albert Einstein and Elsa Einstein arriving in New York in 1921.
 Accompanying them are Zionist leaders Chaim Weizmann (future president of Israel), Weizmann's wife Vera Weizmann, Menahem Ussishkin, and Ben-Zion Mossinson.

 In 1918, Einstein was one of the signatories of the founding proclamation of the German Democratic Party, a liberal party.
 Later in his life, Einstein's political view was in favor of socialism and critical of capitalism, which he detailed in his essays such as "Why Socialism?".
 His opinions on the Bolsheviks also changed with time.
 In 1925, he criticized them for not having a "well-regulated system of government" and called their rule a "regime of terror and a tragedy in human history".
 He later adopted a more moderated view, criticizing their methods but praising them, which is shown by his 1929 remark on Vladimir Lenin:

 In Lenin I honor a man, who in total sacrifice of his own person has committed his entire energy to realizing social justice.
 I do not find his methods advisable.
 One thing is certain, however: men like him are the guardians and renewers of mankind's conscience.

 Einstein offered and was called on to give judgments and opinions on matters often unrelated to theoretical physics or mathematics.
 He strongly advocated the idea of a democratic global government that would check the power of nation-states in the framework of a world federation.
 He wrote "I advocate world government because I am convinced that there is no other possible way of eliminating the most terrible danger in which man has ever found himself."
 The FBI created a secret dossier on Einstein in 1932; by the time of his death, it was 1,427 pages long.

 Einstein was deeply impressed by Mahatma Gandhi, with whom he corresponded.
 He described Gandhi as "a role model for the generations to come".
-The initial connection was established on 27 September 1931, when Wilfrid Israel took his Indian guest V. A. Sundaram to meet his friend Einstein at his summer home in the town of Caputh.
+The initial connection was established on 27 September 1931, when Wilfrid Israel took his Indian guest V. A. Sundaram to his friend Einstein's summer home in the town of Caputh to meet him.
 Sundaram was Gandhi's disciple and special envoy, whom Wilfrid Israel met while visiting India and visiting the Indian leader's home in 1925.
-During the visit, Einstein wrote a short letter to Gandhi that was delivered to him through his envoy, and Gandhi responded quickly with his own letter.
+During the visit, Einstein wrote a short letter to Gandhi that was delivered to him through Sundaram, and Gandhi responded quickly with his own letter.
 Although in the end Einstein and Gandhi were unable to meet as they had hoped, the direct connection between them was established through Wilfrid Israel.

+In 1929, at a meeting of the Council of War Resisters in Zurich, when asked what his attitude would be in the event of another war, Einstein declared:

+I should unconditionally refuse every direct or indirect war service and try to induce my friends to adopt the same attitude, irrespective of the general opinion of the causes of war.